Proper Routine Maintenance

 The year was 1908 and Henry Ford had just given the world his Model T automobile.
-The owners of those first models were supposed to drain the oil after the first 500 miles and then change the oil every 1,000 miles – or every year, whichever they achieved first!
+The owners of those first models were supposed to do maintenance after the first 500 miles and then change the oil every 1,000 miles – or every year, whichever they achieved first!
 When they did finally get that oil changed they were faced with a choice.
 They had to choose between light, medium or heavy grades of oil because giving the viscosity a number (such as SAE 10) wouldn’t happen until the 1930’s!
 1

 Our modern vehicles can now go from 3,000 miles to 10,000 miles between oil changes.
 However – they still have something in common with that Model T. When engine oil isn’t changed it becomes thick and dirty and no longer cools and lubricates the engine.